fbpx

 Yes, Santorini certainly can get very crowded during the peak summer months (June to August) and also around Christmas and New Year in December and January.

-Many of the tourists traveling to Santorini, Greece are cruise ship passengers hopping from island to island.
+Many tourists traveling to Santorini, Greece, are cruise ship passengers hopping from island to island.
 They are only around during the day, so the mornings and evenings are quieter.
 Most of the cruise ship passengers will stick around Oia.

 Can you do Santorini on a budget?